 by Stephanie Margolis, R.D.

-Eating on the run is a part of life, we have tips to help you do it in a healthier way!
+Eating on the run is a part of life, and we have tips to help you do it in a healthier way!

-GMO is not the obscure word and concept it was a decade ago.
-You may see headlines of products or restaurants offering non-GMO options.
+GMO is not the obscure acronym and concept it was a decade ago.
+You may see products at the grocery store or restaurants offering “non-GMO” options.
 You may hear concerns of the health impact too many GMOs may have on the body.
-Or you may hear nothing, but have a general sense that GMOs are not necessarily a good thing.
-Well, let’s take a quick look at GMOs, where they live, what’s the risk, and what to consider when you’re eating away from home.
+You may have a general sense that GMOs are not necessarily a good thing.
+Or you may hear nothing and not be thinking about this aspect of your diet.

 Why go through all this work to change the foods we eat?
 On macro level … mass food production.
 Creating more food for more people in larger amounts.
 Many times the modifications come as an effort to protect crops and increase their yields.
 For example, in 2016 the National Academies of Science created a list of the top genetically engineered seeds (that DNA gig), and found that the top crop was maize.
 Corn, that’s right.
 So scientists took the corn seed, changed its genetics to make the crop insect resistant and herbicide resistant.

 It’s worth noting that writing an article on GMOs can sometimes seem like an opinion piece.
 As with many nutrition and food production topics, the science is still unfolding and it also depends on what is important to your family and your health.
 Not all GMO changes could be considered bad, with some attempting to make foods healthier.
 For example, some companies are experimenting with meats to be genetically modified to offer more omega-3 fatty acids.
-There are also organizations such as the World Health Organization which maintain a set of science-based standards, guidelines, and practices to create safe GMOs and GEs.
+There are also organizations such as the World Health Organization, which maintain a set of science-based standards, guidelines, and practices to create safe GMOs and GEs.

 You’re a busy mom, and cooking a meal from whole ingredients just isn’t happening every day.
 AND THAT’S TOTALLY OKAY!
 There are going to be days where you have to grab-n-go and it’s not going to be the healthiest thing.
 If this is something that happens rarely then do your thing and don’t worry.
 Put more effort into the foods you are making at home, pack healthy snacks, and ensure those are meeting your nutritional needs.
-However, if you find yourself in the drive thru lane a little more often then it’s time to give more thought to your food.
+However, if you find yourself in the drive thru lane often, then it’s time to give more thought to your food.

 If you are looking for snacks to pack, many items are labelled non-GMO on the front of the package.
-It is important to recognize that just because an item is non-GMO does not mean it’s healthy, it can still contain high amounts of sugar or calories so consider how it fits into your diet as a whole.
+It is important to recognize that just because an item is non-GMO does not mean it’s healthy — it can still contain high amounts of sugar or calories, so consider how it fits into your diet as a whole.